dydxprotocol/v4-documentation/pages/validators/full_node_streaming.md

 ## Maintaining Order Fill Amounts

+This message is only used to update fill amounts (Fill Amounts), it does not cause any modifications to the orderbook data structure (Bids, Asks).

 The `ClobMatch` data structure exposed contains either a `MatchOrders` or a `MatchPerpetualLiquidation` object.
 Match Deleveraging events are not emitted.
 Within each Match object, a `MakerFill` array contains the various maker orders that matched with the singular taker order and the amount of quantums matched.

 Note that prices are always matched at the maker order price.
 The `orders` field in the `StreamOrderbookFill` object allow for price lookups based on order id.
+It contains all the maker order ids, and in the case of non-liquidation orders, it has the taker order.

 Mapping each order in `orders` to the corresponding value in the `fill_amounts` field provides the absolute filled amount of quantums that each order is filled to after the ClobMatch was processed.

 <details>